siavashre/OM2BFB/README.md

 -  `-cmap` Path to bionano contigs file. (cmap format).
 This is assembled con
 -  `-cov` Bionano Sample coverage, default is 77.
 -  `-bfbfinder` Path to BFBFinder jar file.
 It is in the "build/libs/BFBFinder.jar" dir.
-As an example you can download test files for HCC827 and if you install prereqiostes correctly it should take ~5 min to run.
+As an example you can download test files for HCC827 from [here](https://drive.google.com/file/d/1ux3nDKlMPj0WiOcpoCtFS6mwXql2d-yU/view?usp=sharing).
+It is 1Gb file and please extract it into the directory of OM2BFB.
+If you install prereqiostes correctly by running following command you can see outputs of OM2BFB for HCC827 cell line which has BFB on chromosome7. it should take ~5 min to run.
 ```
 python runOM2BFB.py -r test_files/cnv_rcmap_exp.txt -c hg38.centro -n HCC827 -o test_files/output -s test_files/exp_refineFinal1_merged_filter_inversions.smap -x test_files/exp_refineFinal1_merged.xmap -fol test_files/refine1_ExperimentLabel/ -cmap test_files/exp_refineFinal1_merged_q.cmap -cov 100 -bfbfinder /Path/To/BFBFinder.jar
 ```